SZXC-WG/LocalGen-new/README.md

 # Local Generals.io (new version)

-> Warning: This project is going to be deprecated.
-We will still maintain this project until [the new project](http://github.com/LocalGen-dev/LocalGen-vs)'s development is complete.
+> This project is not going to be deprecated any more.

 Welcome to the project of Local Generals.io!